Article

 You can make transfers between matches to bring in new players.

-There are usually around 2.5 to 3.5 transfers available per game on average, although the exact number varies each season especially as a dozen extra matches were added.
+There are usually around 2.5 transfers available per game on average, although the exact number varies each season especially as a dozen extra matches were added.
 Managing these transfers well is just as important as picking your starting team.

 That’s all you need to get started.
 And if you actually make the transfer and Cap/VC change every single game for the whole season you'll already be ahead of 80% of players regardless of your player choices.
 It's really in IPL fantasy that consistency is key but don't beat yourself up if something arises and you miss a game or two, it happens to us all.